- This review contains affiliate links. Read more here.

 Elevated anodized aluminum bowl set.

-From chewy treats to dental treats, there’s a lot to choose from when it comes to treating your puppy.
-It’s always great to have a small selection on hand to keep things fresh and learn what flavors your puppy loves.
+When it comes to chews and dental snacks, the options can seem endless.
+For treating your new dog, it’s a good idea to have a small selection on hand—it’ll keep things fresh and help you learn what flavors your puppy loves.

 Training treats are a little different from normal puppy treats.
-They’re meant to be “high value”—something they really, really like—so they can serve as an incentive to learn.
+They’re meant to be “high value”—something your pup will really love—so they can serve as an incentive to learn.

 Ruffwear Treat Trader